-Patent and Trademarks
+Patents and Trademarks

-We have adopted the provisions of Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, 350, Intangible-Goodwill and Other, or ASC 350.
+We have adopted the provisions of Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, 350, Intangibles - Goodwill and Other, or ASC 350.
 Capitalized patent costs, net of accumulated amortization, include legal costs incurred for patent applications.
 In accordance with ASC 350, once a patent is granted, we amortize the capitalized patent costs over the remaining life of the patent using the straight-line method.
 If the patent is not granted, we write-off any capitalized patent costs at that time.
+As of December 31, 2015, we had 14 issued patents (See Note 7).
+We capitalize external costs, consisting primarily of legal costs, related to securing our trademarks.
+Trademarks are perpetual and are not amortized.
 We review intangible assets for impairment annually or when events or circumstances indicate that their carrying amount may not be recoverable.
-As of December 31, 2014, we had 4 issued patents (See Note 7).